aws-samples/aws-media-replay-engine-samples/README.md

 This repository consists of the following applications, each of which can be deployed individually:

-* plugin-samples: CDK to deploy all the sample Lambda functions into your account and register them as Plugins in MRE.
+* `plugin-samples` - CDK to deploy all the sample Lambda functions into your account and register them as Plugins in MRE.
-* model-samples: Contains the ML Model artifacts used by the sample Plugins.
+* `model-samples` - Contains the ML Model artifacts used by the sample Plugins.
 These need to be manually deployed and registered in MRE before deploying the sample Plugins.
-* fan-experience-frontend: CDK to deploy the Fan Experience GUI into your account.
+* `fan-experience-frontend` - CDK to deploy the Fan Experience GUI into your account.
-* hls-harvester-sample: CDK to deploy the HLS Harvester Sample application into your account.
+* `hls-harvester-sample` - CDK to deploy the HLS Harvester Sample application into your account.

 # Install